SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             # If enabled, allows BungeeCord to forward IP address, UUID, and Game Profile to this server
             ip-forwarding=false
         }
+        cause-tracker {
+            # If true, when a mod changes a world that is different
+            # from an expected world during a WorldTick event, the
+            # cause tracker will identify both the expected changed
+            # world and the actual changed world.
+This does not mean
+            # that the changes are being dropped, simply it means that
+            # a mod is possibly unknowingly changing a world other
+            # than what is expected.
+            report-different-world-changes=false
+            # If true, the cause tracker will print out when there are too many phases
+            # being entered, usually considered as an issue of phase re-entrance and
+            # indicates an unexpected issue of tracking phases not to complete.
+            # If this is not reported yet, please report to Sponge.
+If it has been
+            # reported, you may disable this.
+            verbose=false
+        }
         commands {
             # A mapping from unqualified command alias to plugin id of the plugin that should handle a certain command
             aliases {}
         }
+        # This setting does nothing in the global config.
+In dimension/world configs, it allows the config to override config(s) that it inherits from
+        config-enabled=false
         debug {
+            # Detect and prevent certain attempts to use entities concurrently.
+            # WARNING: May drastically decrase server performance.
+Only enable this to debug a pre-existing issue
+            concurrent-entity-checks=false
             # Dump chunks in the event of a deadlock
             dump-chunks-on-deadlock=false
             # Dump the heap in the event of a deadlock